CKristensen/ask-cli/README.md

 ## Installation
 your can run `zsh installzsh.sh` to install it. you need zsh.
 To run on other systems .... ask chat gpt.
-to uninstall simply remove the lines added in .basrc/.zshrc.
+to uninstall simply remove the lines added in .zshrc.
+The installaton will add some line to your .zshrc,
+create a python venv with openai installed on it
+and add a python script to your ~ folder.

 ## Usage